IceKhan13/purplecaffeine/docs/paper/paper.md

-PurpleCaffeine aims to provide researchers in the field of quantum computing with a user-friendly and efficient solution for tracking their experimentation data.
+PurpleCaffeine aims to provide researchers in the field of quantum computing with a user-friendly and efficient solution for tracking their experimental data.
 With the rapid advancement of quantum computing research, the need for accessible and organized data management tools has become increasingly important.
-By offering a simplified interface, the package allows researchers to easily record and organize quantum experimental data, ensuring its accessibility and facilitating future analysis.
+By offering a simple interface, PurpleCaffeine allows researchers to easily record and organize quantum experimental data, ensuring its accessibility and facilitating future analysis.

-By utilizing this package, researchers can effortlessly capture and store crucial information related to their quantum experiments.
+Researchers can use PurpleCaffeine to capture and store crucial information related to their quantum experiments.
 The user-friendly interface simplifies the process of inputting and organizing data, including experimental parameters, measurement results, quantum circuits, OpenQASM [@openqasm] files, devices information and other relevant metadata.
-The package's emphasis on simplicity reduces the learning curve and frees researchers from complex data management tasks, enabling them to focus on their core work.
+The emphasis on simplicity reduces the learning curve and frees researchers from complex data management tasks, enabling them to focus on their core work.

 # Statement of need

-Researchers in the field of quantum computing predominantly rely on notebook services, such as Jupyter [@jupyter], to work within an interactive coding environment.
+Researchers in the field of quantum computing rely predominantly on notebook services, such as Jupyter [@jupyter], to work within an interactive coding environment.
 While this approach offers numerous benefits, including code experimentation and real-time analysis, it presents a significant challenge when it comes to tracking experimental data.
-One of the main drawbacks is the constant overwriting of data, making it exceedingly difficult to trace the specific parameters, circuits, and other details utilized in previous iterations.
+One of the main drawbacks is the constant overwriting of data, making it exceedingly difficult to trace the specific parameters, circuits, and other details used in previous iterations.

-As quantum computing research progresses, it becomes increasingly important to have a reliable and efficient system for managing experimental data.
+As quantum computing research progresses it becomes increasingly important to have a reliable and efficient system for managing experimental data.
 A comprehensive solution is needed to address the shortcomings of interactive workflows, ensuring that researchers can easily record and access vital information related to their experiments.
-By overcoming the limitations of current approaches, this solution would empower researchers to track their data effectively and gain valuable insights from previous iterations, leading to more accurate analyses, reproducible research, and accelerated progress in the field.
+By overcoming the limitations of current approaches, this solution empowers researchers to track their data effectively and gain valuable insights from previous iterations, leading to more accurate analyses, reproducible research, and accelerated progress in the field.

 # Architecture

-The proposed software package utilizes a variation of the client-server architecture, consisting of a client-side component and multiple storage options for storing experimental data \autoref{fig:architecture}.
+The proposed software package uses a variation of the client-server architecture, consisting of a client-side component and multiple storage options for storing experimental data \autoref{fig:architecture}.